Piotr1215/crossplane-gitops-model/README.md

   - `rm ec2-claim/claim-aws.yaml`
   - `git add .`
   - `git commit -m "EC2 instance removed"`
-- remember that we have set up 1 minute pull intervals, so after 1 minute Flux will synchronize and Crossplane will pick up removed artefact
+- after a commit or timer lapse Flux will synchronize and Crossplane will pick up removed artefact and delete cloud resources
    > the ec2-claim folder must be present in the repo after the claim yaml is removed, otherwise Flux cannot reconcile

 ### Manual Cleanup